Area COVID-19 Numbers Continue to Climb

 Houston and Anderson Counties are no exceptions as both counties have seen an uptick in the number of confirmed cases over the last week.

-The latest report received from Houston County Emergency Management Coordinator Roger Dickey on May 19 indicated there were 35 total cases in Houston County, with three recoveries for a total of 32 active cases in the county.
-On Tuesday, May 12, there were 29.
+The latest report received from Houston County Emergency Management Coordinator Roger Dickey on May 26 indicated there were 37 total cases in Houston County.
+On Tuesday, May 19, there were 35.

 Dickey also provided a breakdown as to where the cases in Houston County were located.
-He reported there were 11 confirmed cases in the city of Crockett, with three more in the Crockett area.
+He reported there were 12 confirmed cases in the city of Crockett, with four more in the Crockett area.

 The city of Grapeland had 15 confirmed cases, with four more in the Grapeland area.
 Dickey also reported there was one confirmed case in the Pennington area and one case in the Weldon area.

-Moving to Anderson County, Michele Herbert, Palestine Police Department Community Liaison reported on May 18, “Judge Robert Johnston has received notification today of six new confirmed cases for a total of 60 positive cases in Anderson County.
-There are currently nine reported recovered cases, so we currently have 51 active cases in Anderson County.”
+Moving to Anderson County, Michele Herbert, Palestine Police Department Community Liaison reported on May 22, “Judge Robert Johnston has received notification today of one new confirmed case for a total of 64 positive cases in Anderson County.
+There are currently 12 reported recovered cases, so we currently have 52 active cases in Anderson County.”

-NET Health also reported gender and age breakdowns for the number of confirmed cases indicating there were 38 males and 22 females who had tested positive.
+NET Health also reported gender and age breakdowns for the number of confirmed cases indicating there were 40 males and 26 females who had tested positive.
 Age wise, there were three cases reported for those between 0 and 20 years-of-age.
-There were 24 cases for those between 21 and 40 years-of-age.
-The 41-59 age group had 28 cases and the 60-79 age group had five confirmed cases.
+There were 26 cases for those between 21 and 40 years-of-age.
+The 41-59 age group had 31 cases and the 60-79 age group had six confirmed cases.

 According to the Centers for Disease Control and Prevention (CDC), COVID-19 affects different people in different ways.
 Infected people have reported a wide range of symptoms from mild symptoms to severe illness.
 The CDC is stating that symptoms that may occur within two to fourteen days after exposure to COVID-19 now to include fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, or loss of taste or smell.
 If you develop any of the following COVID-19 symptoms, please seek medical help immediately: trouble breathing, persistent pain or pressure in the chest, new confusion, or ability to arouse, or blueish lips or face.